ecurry15/Configure-Active-Directory/README.md

 <img src="https://i.ibb.co/gz6pFch/step11.png" height="50%" width="50%"    alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Now we need to join client-1 to the domain we created (campbell.com).
 This will allow our created users/employees to login using client-1.
-Login to client-1, go to system, then "rename this PC(advanced), click change, and enter the domain(campbell.com) you created in the domain field.
+Login to client-1, go to system, then click "Rename This PC(Advanced)", next click change, and enter the domain(campbell.com) you created in the domain field.
 You will need to enter the admin credentials we created on DC-1, Example(edward.admin@campbell.com).
-If done correctly, you should get a welcome to domain pop-up message and a prompt to restart the VM.
+If done correctly, you should get a welcome to this domain pop-up message and a prompt to restart the VM.
 </p>
 <br />